levinbaenninger/portfolio/README.md

 # Portfolio 🚀

-> Turning to-dos into ta-da — A modern portfolio showcasing my work as a Junior Software Engineer
+> Turning to-dos into ta-da — A modern portfolio showcasing my work as a Software Engineer Apprenctice

 ## 👨‍💻 About

 Hi!
-I'm **Levin Bänninger**, a Junior Software Engineer at Bühler AG.
+I'm **Levin Bänninger**, a Software Engineer Apprenctice at Bühler AG.
 By day, I wrangle component libraries so teams ship faster without breaking UX.
 By night, I tinker on side projects for fun.
 This portfolio showcases my work, thoughts, and experiments.

 **Live site:** [levinbaenninger.dev](https://www.levinbaenninger.dev)